 - it is untrue that concepts learned in classroom cannot be applied in other contexts (like math).
 The fact that learning and performance was sometimes (but not always) context dependent is known for a long time now.
-Experiments have shown that for example divers remember worse what they have learned in other context (water/land and vice-versa)3), or the inability to apply mathematics knowledge outside the classroom4), but others have failed to find context specificity of learning5), for example in transfer of reading from one context to another. - there is plenty of research proving transfer of learning, - practical examples have shown that training in abstraction can be of use, - research in psychology shows training is often more effective when nearly independent parts are practiced first, before combining them.
+Experiments have shown that for example divers remember worse what they have learned in other context (water/land and vice-versa)3), or the inability to apply mathematics knowledge outside the classroom4), but others have failed to find context specificity of learning5), for example in transfer of reading from one context to another. - there is plenty of research proving transfer of learning, - practical examples have shown that training in abstraction can be of use, - research in psychology supports the idea that training is often more effective when basic skills are learned before combining them together for a complex performance.